 We conclude with the Smooth Black Truffle.
 This type of truffle is less well known than others, but has excellent aromatic characteristics.
 It is harvested from September to December and shares its habitat with the White Truffle.
 Consequently, it matures in similar soils, but prefers the plains.
 It can be found in many regions of Northern and Central Italy.

-How and where can you find truffles in Italy?
+How and where can you find truffles from Italy?

 Wild truffles have the peculiarity of living in symbiosis with the roots of certain tree plants.
 But more than a peculiarity it is an “obligation”, because only in this way truffles are able to develop.